PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One1.md

 As usual her thoughts were occupied replaying the past troubling days.
 The terrifying giant; coming to terms with their parents leaving them to die in the forest: and finding out she was not the same as her brothers.

-Tom wondered “How did the lady giant know?”.
+Tom wondered: “How did the lady giant know?”.
 A pang of regret that it was heard from a stranger, but it blended into the despair at being left in the forest.
 Tom had no reason to doubt the words of the kind giant, the motherly one: “No you beautiful young thing: make no mistake you are a girl.”

 The giant’s words echoed in her thoughts and again Tom felt surprise and shock.
 The kind words spoken by the giant had said themselves over and over bringing a churn to her gut.
 For as many times as she came to terms with this, it would return to unsettle her.